CreativeCodingUtrecht/ZoopInstrumentarium/README.md

 ## Data platform ideas

 ### Current implementation

+#### BirdNET-Pi
+The current version of the BirdNET-Pi at CCU is connected to the [BirdWeather's Live Map](https://app.birdweather.com).
+All data recorded in this service is available though the [BirdWeather Data Explorer](https://app.birdweather.com/data/aj2YdMtuzSF7vTDfYDtXkjCP).

+To access this data with software, we can use the public [BirdWeather GraphQL API](https://app.birdweather.com/api/index.html).

+#### Enviro+
 The current version of the CCU Enviro+ Export Service is a simple mechanism to collect Enviro+ metrics from the sensors connected to the Raspberry Pi.
 The data is uploaded to a service hosted on the internet.
 This data can then be visualised.

 ### Internet of Things (IoT) monitoring /w Prometheus and Grafana